hassan-obeid/tr_b_causal_2020/references/debugging_guide.md

          1. For each hypothesis, note its predicted observations.
 These observations will be tested for when attempting to falsify the hypothesis.
          2. For each hypothesis, note the empirical facts that suggest it.
          3. Set a time limit for this data and test-less work.
          4. Be sure to include logically likely contributors to the failure's existence (e.g. other known bugs, causes in program state / code / input, anomolies in the output or intermediate variables, poorly written code, etc.).
+The difference between these contributors and simply documenting the inputs that cause failur to occur is that the listed contributor should be a hypothesis describing what about the inputs makes one suspect the defect to be in a particular area of code.
       2. For each of those hypothesized points, determine whether the point is defective.
       3. For each defective point, determine whether that point actually changes the failure behavior.
-      4. Employ various brute-force / common search techniques to discover remaining causes of the failure.
+      4. Once one's a-priori hypotheses have been exhausted (or once one's time limit for ad-hoc debugging has been reached), employ various brute-force / common search techniques to discover remaining causes of the failure.
 E.g.: [WIP--to be detailed.]
          1. Bisection Search
             1. Start at the beginning of a chunk of code where there is no code failure.
             2. Mark the earliest point in the code chunk where the failure has occurred.
             3. Go halfway between the two points and identify whether there are any infections (incorrect states) in the first half of the code chunk.
-            4. If infections are found, repeat steps 1 to 3 on the code chunk between the original starting point and the earliest new infection that was found.
+            4. If infections are found, repeat steps A to C on the code chunk between the original starting point and the earliest new infection that was found.
             5. If infections are not found, identify whether there are any infections in the second half of the code chunk.
-            6. If infections are found in the second half of the code chunk, repeat steps 1 to 3 between the beginning point of the second half and the earliest new infection that was found.
+            6. If infections are found in the second half of the code chunk, repeat steps A to C between the beginning point of the second half and the earliest new infection that was found.
             7. Cease when no more infections are located.
             8. Take all infections without causally preceding infections as defect sites.
          2. (Static / Dynamic) Ancestor Tracking